The P38 or the P51 can opener. The military can opener. “The best Army invention ever.”

-It’s a great add-on to one’s emergency survival kit.
+It’s a great add-on to one’s emergency survival kit!
 Especially for a smaller, lighter, compact kit.
-You can attach it to a keychain using the small punched hole.
+You can also attach them to a keychain using the small punched hole.

+What’s the difference?
 The P 38 and the P 51 are both the same except for their size.
-They’re small, but cleverly designed to easily open a can.
+They’re both small, but cleverly designed to easily open a can.

 The handle portion will also double as a flat-blade screwdriver.

 Originally designed for the United States Armed Forces, the pocket-sized can opener consists of a short metal blade that serves as a handle.

 There’s a hole to fit on a lanyard or key chain.

 It’s very small and will fit in your pocket or pack / kit without any issue whatsoever.

 It has a small, hinged metal tooth that folds out to pierce the can lid.